amanhigh/go-fun/instructions.md

 ## Coding Task Instructions
-Read Guidelines and Task Details Section If you Understand the Instructions and describe the Task and Ask User for Project Code Files.
-Give any Output as Per Guidelines After Receiving the Code Files only.
+Read Guidelines and Task Details Section.

 ### Guidelines
-- Suggest Changes in all Files Shared with you.
-- Only Share Modified Code and avoid sharing Unchanged Existing Code.
-- Give Full Implementation never leave implementation to User.
+- Ask 3 Clarifying Questions to help you make Better Decisions before Coding based on Task Details.
+- Retain Current Styling and Structure of Code for Changes and New Files.

 ### Task Details